olof-nord/olof-nord.github.io/README.md

-# GitHub pages for Olof
+# Olof Nord

-What to put here exactly is yet to be decided.
+The GitHub page for contact details and my projects.